PrefectHQ/prefect/docs/orchestration/faq/upgrading_1.0.md

 The `prefect run` replaces the `prefect run flow` command to run a flow from the CLI.

 `prefect run` can run flows locally without the backend (Prefect Server or Prefect Cloud), or with the backend by submitting to an agent.
 It takes many options for lookup including a Python import name, a file path, the flow ID, the flow group ID, flow name, or project name.
 The flow run state change and log display has been entirely rewritten to be nice looking.
-I've also moved all of the flow watching functionality into a method so any flow run can be easily watched.

 `prefect run` supports the following options: